DreadBoy/the-great-awakening/source/items/cosmic_cubes.md

 # Cube of Darkness
 ___

+Surface of the cube is so dark that it appears like a cube-shaped hole, not a solid object.

 **Light Suction**
 Cube sucks light from surrounding area.
 Any space within 30 feet  of the cube becomes dim light (or darkness if area was already dim light before).